Wellness: Policies & Procedures

 Students wishing to receive an audit grade in a wellness course can do so at the time of registration on SIS.
 Courses taken for "audit" carry no credit and do not apply toward graduation requirements, satisfy prerequisites or count toward determining enrollment status.
 Generally, students who enroll as an "audit" wish to participate in the class primarily for the activity benefits, rather than for credit.
 Registration for an audit must be done using SIS during the first 7 days of each quarter, Monday-Sunday.
 No audits can be processed after the Add/ Drop period.
 Classes that are audited carry the same course fee as courses taken for credit.

 All injuries that occur in Wellness classes must be reported to the instructor regardless of how minor they may appear.
 An Incident Report will be completed at the time of the injury.
 If emergency medical treatment is required, the instructor will contact RIT Public Safety.
 Medical expenses resulting from class injuries must be covered by the Institute's student health insurance or the student's private health plan.
-No expenses are covered by the Center for Wellness Education.
+No expenses are covered by Wellness Education.

 Credit by Experience